-The Company's reporting currency is the Canadian dollar and all dollar amounts in these statements are in Canadian dollars, unless otherwise indicated.
-These consolidated financial statements include the accounts of the Company and its wholly-owned integrated subsidiaries, Minera Plata del Sur S.A de C.V., incorporated in Mexico, Southern Silver Exploration (US) Corp. and Southern Silver Holdings Ltd., incorporated in the British Virgin Islands.
+The Company's reporting currency is the Canadian dollar and all dollar amounts in these statements are in Canadian dollars, unless otherwise stated.
+These consolidated financial statements include the accounts of the Company and its wholly-owned integrated subsidiaries, Minera Plata del Sur S.A de C.V., incorporated in Mexico, Southern Silver Exploration (US) Corp. incorporated in Nevada USA and Southern Silver Holdings Ltd., incorporated in the British Virgin Islands.